 Status Page Link: https://status.smartsheet.com/

-Once this has been done, restart your browser and navigate to https://app.smartsheet.com to see if you can access Smartsheet.
+Once DNS cache has been flushed, restart your browser and navigate to https://app.smartsheet.com to see if you can access Smartsheet.

 - If you’re on a company network, work with your organization’s IT team.
 They may need to flush the DNS cache from their end or work with your company’s internet service provider (ISP) to flush the cache.

-- Otherwise, contact your ISP directly to have them flush the DNS from their end.
+- Contact your ISP directly to have them flush the DNS from their end.

 If the above steps don’t resolve your issue, you can try using a public DNS server to see if that fixes the problem.
-Three available services are OpenDNS, Cloudflare, and Google.
-For more information, visit the below sites for these services.
+Three available services are Cloudflare, Cisco OpenDNS, and Google Public DNS.
+For more information, visit the sites listed in the following table.

 |Public DNS Service||URL for More Information|